If there’s one thing I miss most about our former home of Hamilton, New Zealand, it’s the plethora of family-friendly attractions on offer!

 Memories of weekends spent splashing in the shallow pools at Parana park, steaming around on model trains, or playing peek-a-boo with peacocks at the Hamilton gardens – there was never a shortage of activities to keep little bodies moving and inquisitive minds busy.

 Blessed with stunning natural scenery, great accessibility and steady sunshine hours, Hamilton is an excellent family holiday destination.
-Here’s an insider’s guide to the top things to do with kids in Hamilton (many of which are free!).
+Here’s an insider’s guide to the top things to do with kids in Hamilton (many of which are free – perfect for those travelling New Zealand on a budget!).

 Family Friendly Activities in Hamilton